 What is DOROT?

-Named with the Hebrew word for “generations,” DOROT is a dynamic partnership of professionals and volunteers dedicated to enhancing the lives of homebound and homeless elders and fostering friendship and respect between the generations.
+Named with the Hebrew word for “generations,” DOROT is a dynamic partnership of professionals and volunteers dedicated to enhancing the lives of older adults and fostering friendship and respect between the generations.
 Since 1976, DOROT has provided food, companionship, education, and cultural enrichment to thousands of elderly New Yorkers and those who care for them.
 Located on New York’s Upper West Side, DOROT is a non–sectarian, culturally Jewish agency open to all seniors, caregivers, and volunteers.
 For more about DOROT, our history, and our mission, see About DOROT.

 What makes DOROT unique?

 DOROT is a collaborative institution, bringing together volunteers, seniors, and professionals with the goal of enhancing the lives of older adults.
 This three–pronged approach enables DOROT to maximize staff resources and extend its reach far beyond what staff alone could do.
 Moreover, DOROT meets the practical, intellectual, and spiritual needs of seniors, caregivers, and volunteers.
 DOROT’s work ameliorating the social isolation of seniors and caregivers is a replicable model for communities and organizations.

 Whom does DOROT serve?

 DOROT’s core programs serve elders residing on Manhattan’s East and West Sides and in Westchester county.
-The Homelessness Prevention Program, located on the Upper West Side, provides homeless elders with temporary housing while we help them find and move into safe, affordable permanent housing.
-The University Without Walls teleconference program offers classes and support groups to people throughout the greater metropolitan area, upstate New York, Florida, and even Israel.
+Virtual programs and the University Without Walls teleconference program offers classes and support groups to people throughout the greater metropolitan area, upstate New York, Florida, and even Israel.
 Family caregivers from the tri–state area also benefit from teleconference support groups.
 And DOROT’s Information and Referral service responds to thousands of inquiries each year from people from across the United States.

-What programs and services does DOROT provide for the frail older adults?
+What programs and services does DOROT provide for frail older adults?